Patashu/Lumins-and-Solvers/README.md

 ~ = star
 ```

 Output is a solution in the form of 'swap to this actor, then make these north/east/south/west movements'.
 Actors are assigned in reading order starting at 0.
-Will give the first solution it finds that saves the most lives without care for where the actors end up.
+Optimizes for most lives saved, then lowest number of steps, then somewhat optimizes for least actor switches (not sure how to guarantee this part is optimal but it's good enough).

 Meta mechanics aren't supported yet.
 My plans are to add